Yuriy1986/JobProc/README.md

 - P2: 1 image per 3 minutes
 - P3: 1 image per 4 minutes

 Count of pictures and people can be changed.
+Using tasks, locks, cancellationTokens

   Result:
 - total time;